-The total program tuition listed above is assessed at a rate of $666.87 per class for domestic students and $1000.30 for international students.
+The total MPH program (course-based) tuition listed above is assessed at a rate of $686.87 per class for domestic students and $1030.30 for international students.
 Students pay tuition by the number of classes they take each term.
+Tuition increases each year.

 Click here for information about funding.

 - A four-year bachelor’s or higher degree, from a recognized college or university in health sciences, life sciences, social science or business

 - A minimum Cumulative Weighted Average of 70% for the last two years of undergraduate study (e.g. 60 credit units)

 - Demonstrated ability for independent thought, advanced study and research